av3nger/cf-images/README.txt

 * Code refactor to be fully compatible with WordPress coding standards

 Fixed:
+* RankMath image titles not working properly with Cloudflare images
 * Removed debug code

 = 1.1.4 - 29.01.2023 =